-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act requires our officers and directors and persons who own more than 10% of a registered class of our equity securities to file with the SEC reports of ownership on Form 3 and changes in ownership on Form 4 and Form 5.
 Officers, directors and greater-than-10% stockholders are required by Commission regulations to furnish to us copies of all Section 16(a) forms they file.
-Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons, we believe that all Section 16(a) filing requirements applicable to our officers, directors and greater-than-10% beneficial owners were met during the fiscal year ended December 31, 2017.
+Based solely on our review of the copies of such forms received by us, forms filed electronically by the reporting person or written representations from certain reporting persons, we believe that all Section 16(a) filing requirements during the fiscal year ended December 31, 2019 were met in a timely manner by our officers, directors and greater-than-10% beneficial owners, except for the following: one late Form 4 report was filed disclosing a transaction in 2019 by Ms. Wolin and one late Form 4 report was filed disclosing one transaction in 2019 by Mr. Chesterman.